Positioning in Marketing: Definition, Types, Examples, Benefits & How to

 Positioning requires focus and a commitment to a specific niche, idea, or target audience.
 Your brand and marketing strategy won’t work if you are trying to be all things to all people.

-This blog post will unearth some facts and let you know what positioning in marketing is and how to create an effective positioning strategy.
+This blog post will unearth some facts and let you know what positioning in marketing agency is and how to create an effective positioning strategy.

 Let’s get started!